Completing and submitting practice exercises

 4.2 Commit changes with RStudio

 The second way to commit changes is using the Git tab within RStudio.
-The interface for Git within RStudio is a little less friendly but is a convenient option since you don’t need to leave RStudio to commit your changes.
+This is a convenient option since you don’t need to leave RStudio to commit your changes.
+Remember you must connect RStudio and GitHub then restart RStudio to see the Git tab in the application.

 Here is the step-by-step process (adapted from Connect RStudio to Git and GitHub in Happy Git and GitHub for the useR):